History of Amazon: 21st century

-As 2017 came to a close, Amazon had over 566,000 employees worldwide.
+At the end of 2017, Amazon had over 566,000 employees worldwide.

-According to an August 8, 2018, story in Bloomberg Businessweek, Amazon has about a 5 percent share of US retail spending (excluding cars and car parts and visits to restaurants and bars), and a 43.5 percent share of American online spending in 2018.
-The forecast is for Amazon to own 49 percent of the total American online spending in 2018, with two-thirds of Amazon's revenue coming from the US.
+According to an August 8, 2018, story in Bloomberg Businessweek, Amazon has about a 5% share of US retail spending (excluding cars and car parts and visits to restaurants and bars), and a 43.5% share of online spending in the U.S. in 2018.
+The forecast is for Amazon to own 49% of the total American online spending in 2018, with two-thirds of Amazon's revenue coming from the US.

 Amazon launched the last-mile delivery program and ordered 20,000 Mercedes-Benz Sprinter Vans for the service in September 2018.

 Amazon generated $386 billion in US retail e-commerce sales in 2020, up 38% over 2019.
 Amazon's Marketplace sales represent an increasingly dominant portion of its e-commerce business.

 On November 14, 2022, it was announced that Amazon had plans to lay off 10,000 employees among its corporate and technology staff.
+The number increased to 18,000 in a January 2023 announcement.
+In March, Amazon announced it would eliminate an additional 9,000 jobs.

+On September 25, 2023, Amazon and artificial intelligence startup Anthropic announced a strategic partnership in which Amazon would become a minority stakeholder by investing up to US$4 billion, including an immediate investment of $1.25 billion.
+As part of the deal, Anthropic would use Amazon Web Services (AWS) as its primary cloud provider and will make its AI models available to AWS customers.

+With more than one million workers employed in warehouses around the world, Amazon in 2023 started testing humanoid robots that provide partial automation of its work tasks.
+The robots are able to position empty boxes and indicate where new ones are stored.